 If your injury requires treatment or may require treatment at a further time, forms need to be filled out within a certain amount of time.

-Co-op operates differently than the regular SNSS schedule upon inclement weather.
-If buses are cancelled and SNSS is open for study purposes only, co-op students are still expected to go to co-op if they can do so safely.
+Co-op operates differently than the regular SDSS schedule upon inclement weather.
+If buses are cancelled and SDSS is open for study purposes only, co-op students are still expected to go to co-op if they can do so safely.
 If you are a bused student and cannot make it into town, contact your employer and your teacher to let them know you are unable to make it to the placement.

 Sick or Field Trip